-(a) These are towers that are stabilized by tethered wires.

-- (b) Guyed towers shall be designed and installed in the manner illustrated in Schedule 1 (Figures 2.16 to 2.18) of this Guidelines and shall take cognisance of the following specifications and recommended practices: - (i) Guyed masts may be in lattice, triangular or square, tapered or straight, as well as monopole structural forms. - (ii) Guyed masts shall be supported and held in position by guy wires or ropes. - (iii) Mast Guyed Ropes shall be made from pre-stretched steel only.
-For every mast, the specified minimum strength of the guyed wire shall be the maximum tension likely to occur in the worst loading condition. - (iv) Guyed wires must not be over tightened in the installation of guyed towers in order to avoid excessive tension which may cause alignment problems, cable rupture and permanent wrapping of tower structural parts. - (v) All sections must be straight square sections to eliminate potential problems associated with twisting or the need to shim the legs. - (vi) Typical tower sections are to have brace configuration with horizontals (z, x or k) and pivot base sections.
-These tower-structures should be wholly of steel, modular and hot-dip galvanized. - (vii) Sections can be of the same face width but in the event that the tapered type is considered, the design should be with junction flanges. - (viii) Guyed towers should have tube or solid legs with solid bracing which increases the tower rigidity to allow for the twist and sway. - (ix) Guyed wires are to be engineered with precision and a minimum safety factor of 2.0 applied to the design. - (x) The design, based on the load calculations would determine working load and the break strength required of the guyed wire and ultimately the choice of the size and grade of the wire. - (xi) The choice of each guyed earth screw anchor would be dependent on its holding power in the soil, which is a function of its diameter and length to be used to compute the minimum number of guys required. - (xii) As a general rule, guys should be planted in three directions at 120 ° (One Hundred and Twenty Degrees) apart from each other.
-The distance from the base of the tower to the guyed anchor base should be one quarter of the height of the tower.
+- (a) These are towers that are stabilized by tethered wires - (b) Guyed towers shall be designed and installed in the manner illustrated in Figures 2.16 to 2.18 of the First Schedule to these Guidelines and shall take cognisance of the following specifications and recommended practices: - (i) Guyed masts may be in lattice, triangular or square, tapered or straight, as well as monopole structural forms.

+- (ii) Guyed masts shall be supported and held in position by guy wires or ropes. - (iii) Mast Guy Ropes shall be made from pre-stretched steel only.
+For every mast, the specified minimum strength of the guy wire shall be the maximum tension likely to occur in the worst loading condition. - (iv) Guy wires must not be over tightened in the installation of guy towers in order to avoid excessive tension which may cause alignment problems, cable rupture and permanent wrapping of tower structural parts. - (v) All sections must be straight square sections to eliminate potential problems associated with twisting or the need to shim the legs. - (vi) Typical tower sections are to have brace configuration with horizontals (z, x or k) and pivot base sections.
+These tower-structures should be wholly of steel, modular and hot-dip galvanized. - (vii) Sections can be of the same face width but in the event that the tapered type is considered, the design should be with junction flanges. - (viii) Guyed towers should have tube or solid legs with solid bracing which increases the tower rigidity to allow for the twist and sway. - (ix) Guy wires are to be engineered with precision and a minimum safety factor of 2.0 applied to the design. - (x) The design, based on the load calculations would determine working load and the break strength required of the guy wire and ultimately the choice of the size and grade of the wire. - (xi) The choice of each guy earth screw anchor would be dependent on its holding power in the soil, which is a function of its diameter and length to be used to compute the minimum number of guys required. - (xii) As a general rule, guys should be planted in three directions at 120 ° apart from each other.
+The distance from the base of the tower to the guy anchor base should be one quarter of the height of the tower.

-4. Self-Supporting Towers
+2 (3) Self-Supporting Towers

-(a) Self-supporting towers are free-standing lattice structures.

-(b) The use of self-supporting towers with tapered sections, and face width that vary according to height and load capacity is recommended when land availability is limited provided that it is technically feasible to install them.

-(c) Self-supporting towers shall be designed and constructed as Lattice structures in the manner illustrated in Schedule 1 (Figure 2.1 to 2.13) of this Guidelines and shall have the following features:

-- (i) Triangular or square structure
+- (a) Self-supporting towers are free-standing lattice structures - (b) The use of self-supporting towers with tapered sections, and face width that vary according to height and load capacity is recommended when land availability is limited PROVIDED that it is technically feasible to install them. - (c) Self-supporting towers shall be designed and constructed as Lattice structures in the manner illustrated in Figure 2.1 to 2.13 of the First Schedule to these Guidelines and shall have the following features: - (i) Triangular or square structure

-- (ii) Tube Legs, angle legs, lattice legs or solid round legs
+(ii) Tube legs, angle legs, lattice legs or solid round legs

-- (iii) Sections in steel angle or steel tubes

-- (iv) Steel angle cross bracing.

-- (v) Tapered sections

-(vi) Face widths vary according to height and load capacity.

-(vii) Rest platforms provided every 20 metres of height

-(viii) Work platforms provided at all height where antennas are to be installed.

-(ix) Fitted with climbing ladder
+- (iii) Sections in steel angle steel or steel tubes - (iv) Steel angle cross bracing. - (v) Tapered sections - (vi) Face widths vary according to height and load capacity. - (vii) Rest platforms provided every 20 metres of height - (viii) Work platforms provided at all height where antennas are to be installed (ix) Fitted with climbing ladder